“Whose end is destruction, whose God is their belly, and whose glory is in their shame—who set their mind on earthly things.”

 Ruin is the end of a self-indulgent philosophy of life.

 What drives you?
 The dollar?
 Sex?
 Good causes such as your family, career?
-Is God the central purpose for your existence?
+Is God the central purpose of your existence?